ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 - Enter the `Name` and `Value` of the secret.
 - Click on `Add secret`.

-Each deployed application now shares the organization-level secrets, simplifying the setup process for new applications to just a new DNS entry and `DEPLOY_HOST` environment variable.
+Each deployed application now shares the organization-level secrets, streamline the setup process for new applications to a new DNS entry and `DEPLOY_HOST` environment variable.

 And since every GitHub Repository in the organization is unique, there is no conflicting files deployed to the same server.